CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk7.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1550335436/Volume%205/tempe-opiod.png)

-This is a cool project by the City of Tempe, AZ using ArcGIS storymap and dashboard to explain opioids in waste water collection.
+This is a cool project by the City of Tempe, AZ using ArcGIS storymap and dashboard to explain opioids in wastewater collection.

-_If you only look at the dashboard it is not immediately obvious why only three areas have graphs and three don‘t.
-But if you read the story map it will be explainbed.
+_If you only look at the dashboard, it is not immediately obvious why only three areas have graphs, and three don‘t.
+But if you read the story map, it will be explained.
 My question with dashboards always is: Who is the audience.
 Is it the general public and is the dashboard to be used as a standalone project?
 Then a lot of explanations are missing.
-If it is for city workers and only shared for the sake of sharing and showing transparency I would argue that a dedicated dashboard for the public would be in order._
+If it is for city workers and only shared for the sake of sharing and showing transparency, I would argue that a dedicated dashboard for the public would be in order._

 [Source: City of Tempe, AZ](https://tempegov.maps.arcgis.com/apps/Cascade/index.html?appid=92073d7f6a6a498b987f2afdab1b9471)